Table of Contents

 Step 3: Formulate a Research Question

-After you have completed your research, the next step is to formulate a clear research question that your History IA will seek to answer.
+After you have completed your research the History IA question is where it begins, the next step is to formulate a clear research question that your History IA will seek to answer.
 Your research question should be specific and focused, and it should guide your research and writing process.

 Step 4: Create an Outline

 Once you have a research history IA question, the next step is to create an outline for your IA.
 A good outline should include an introduction, body, and conclusion.
 The introduction should provide background information on your topic and state your research question.
 The body should consist of several paragraphs that address different aspects of your topic and that use evidence from your research to support your arguments.
 The conclusion should summarize your main points and explain the significance of your research.